cseelye/rpi-image-builder/README.md

     * Optionally use environment variables to set node specific options, eg `HOSTNAME=rpi1 IP=192.168.0.11 CIDR=24 GATEWAY=192.168.0.1 DNS=192.168.0.1 USERNAME=myname PASSWORD=secret ./create-image`
     * Using `COMPRESS=1` will xz compress the image at the end, default is not to compress.
     * Using `DOCKER=1` will import the image into a docker container as well, default is not to import.
-3. Use Etcher to copy `artifacts/custom-rpi.img` to a microSD card.
+3. Use [Etcher](https://www.balena.io/etcher/) to copy `artifacts/custom-rpi.img` to a microSD card.
 4. Enjoy your pi!

+## Mounting and exploring images
+`explore-image <image-path>` will allow you to mount an image you have downloaded or created, to poke around and see what it looks like.
+If you mount the stock ubuntu image, be careful not to modify it, or delete it when you are done so that you have a known starting point for `create-image`.

 ## Frequently asked Questions
 1. **Why it is so slow?**